G-dH/windows-search-provider/README.md

 3.  a) Activate the search result to activate the window<br>
     b) Activate the search result while holding down the *Shift* key to move the window to the current workspace and activate it
     c) Activate the search result while holding down the *Ctrl* and *Shift* keys to move all results to the current workspace and activate the activated window

+## Search methods
+Four options are available:

+- **Strict** - strict match, but case and accent insensitive and you can enter multiple strings separated by a space in arbitrary order
+- **Fuzzy** - same as Strict except you can skip letters in individual strings.
+So you can find "Firefox" even if you enter "ffx"
+- **Regular Expression Case Sensitive** - the search pattern is used as the JavaScript RegExp
+- **Regular Expression Case Insensitive** - the search pattern is used as the JavaScript RegExp with the `i` flag

 ## Commands
 You can use all the features even without the mouse by adding a short command after the search pattern and a space.